Regional PSHE Seminars

 Locations: Please attend the most convenient date and location for you from the list above.

 Availability: PSHE Association members only.
-If you're not yet a member, you can join us here for only £60 per year (12 months) for individual membership or £145 per year (12 months) for school membership.
+If you're not yet a member, you can join us here for a 12-month Individual membership, School membership or our brand-new School Plus membership.

 These events are exclusively for teachers (including PSHE leads) and school staff as well as those from MATs or local authorities that support schools PSHE/RSHE provision.